 In 2021 the average home used 20,424 kWh of energy (weather corrected) — split into 75% from direct fuel (non-electric) and 25% from electricity.
 This split of energy sources was steady since 2011, the year when fuel use dropped significantly.

 Weather correction yields a lower normalised energy consumption in cold years (e.g. 2010), and yields a higher normalised consumption in mild years (e.g. 2007).

 Annual variations in weather affect the space heating requirements of occupied buildings.
 Weather correction involves adjusting the energy used for space heating by benchmarking the weather in a particular year with that of a long-term average measured in terms of numbers of degree days.

 CO2 emissions per home,Total CO2,Non-electrical CO2,Electricity CO2 2005,9.14,5.77,3.37 2006,8.79,5.5,3.3 2007,8.27,5.25,3.02 2008,8.68,5.64,3.04 2009,8.1,5.39,2.71 2010,8.23,5.42,2.81 2011,7.1,4.56,2.54 2012,6.92,4.24,2.67 2013,6.42,4.1,2.32 2014,5.8,3.61,2.19 2015,6.11,3.84,2.27 2016,6.31,3.98,2.32 2017,5.88,3.76,2.12 2018,5.86,4.01,1.84 2019,5.43,3.85,1.58 2020,5.69,4.13,1.55 2021,5.62,3.86,1.75

 Overall energy related CO₂ emissions

-In 2018 the average dwelling emitted 5.2 tonnes of energy-related CO2.
-66% of these were from direct fuel use in the home and 34% indirectly from electricity use.
+In 2021 the average home emitted 5.6 tonnes of energy-related CO2.
+Of this total, 69% were from direct-fuel use, and 31% indirectly from electricity use.